-Smoking can leave lingering yellow stains and odors in clothes.
+Smoking can leave lingering yellow stains and strong odors in clothes, carpet, and upholstery.
 Unfortunately, removing nicotine stains is difficult.
-Before we talk about removing the stains, I would suggest washing or dry cleaning any garments that you don’t wear on a regular basis and store them in cloth – not plastic – hanging bags.
+Before you think about removing the stains, wash or dry clean any garments that you don’t wear on a regular basis.
+Then store them in cloth (not plastic) hanging bags.
 That will help protect them from the nicotine that settles on the fabric and causes yellow streaks and stains.

-Combine 1 qt. of warm water and 1/2 tsp. of liquid laundry detergent.
-Soak the clothing in the mixture for 15 minutes before ringing out the excess water.
+Combine one quart of warm water and 1/2 teaspoon of heavy-duty liquid laundry detergent (Tide or Persil).
+Soak the nicotine-stained clothing in the mixture for 15 minutes before ringing out the excess water.
 Sponge the stained area with rubbing alcohol until the stain is removed, and wash as usual.

-Make a wet spot cleaner by combining one part glycerin, one part white dish washing detergent and eight parts water in a large jar.
+Make a wet spot cleaner by combining one part glycerin, one part liquid dishwashing detergent, and eight parts water in a large jar.
 Label and keep tightly closed to prevent evaporation.

-For any washable fabric that you need to whiten after treating for the stains, mix a solution of oxygen-based bleach (OxiClean, Clorox 2, Country Save Bleach, Purex 2 Color Safe Bleach) and cool water.
+For any washable fabric that you need to whiten after treating for the stains, mix a solution of oxygen-based bleach (OxiClean, Clorox 2, Country Save Bleach, Purex 2 Color Safe Bleach are brand names) and cool water.
 Follow the package directions as to how much product per gallon of water.
 Completely submerge the garment and allow it to soak for at least eight hours.
 Check the color.
 If it is white enough, wash as usual.
-If it remains yellow, mix a fresh solution and repeat.
+If it remains yellow, mix a fresh solution, and repeat.
 It may take several soakings to brighten it completely.